 Things to do

 Viewing Club: With the shift to online programming, there’s a wealth of incredible performances out there!
-This new program has participants watching a new play online each week and gathering for a weekly Zoom discussion.
+This new program had participants watching a new play online each week in May and gathering for a weekly Zoom discussion.
 More information can be found on the Viewing Club page.

 411 Concert Series: The final concert of the 2019-20 411 Concert Series was originally scheduled to take place at the Guild Theater on May 2.
 Katy Vernon hosted a virtual concert for the Guild called Katy Vernon #LiveFromHome.
 This intimate concert full of delightful music and heartfelt stories can be watched on the Guild’s Facebook page.